bareos/bareos/manuals/en/developers/mediaformat.md

 Overall Format
 --------------

-A Bacula output file consists of Blocks of data.
+A Bareos output file consists of Blocks of data.
 Each block contains a block header followed by records.
 Each record consists of a record header followed by the record data.
 The first record on a tape will always be the Volume Label Record.

-No Record Header will be split across Bacula blocks.
-However, Record Data may be split across any number of Bacula blocks.
-Obviously this will not be the case for the Volume Label which will always be smaller than the Bacula Block size.
+No Record Header will be split across Bareos blocks.
+However, Record Data may be split across any number of Bareos blocks.
+Obviously this will not be the case for the Volume Label which will always be smaller than the Bareos Block size.

 To simplify reading tapes, the Start of Session (SOS) and End of Session (EOS) records are never split across blocks.
-If this is about to happen, Bacula will write a short block before writing the session record (actually, the SOS record should always be the first record in a block, excepting perhaps the Volume label).
+If this is about to happen, Bareos will write a short block before writing the session record (actually, the SOS record should always be the first record in a block, excepting perhaps the Volume label).

 Due to hardware limitations, the last block written to the tape may not be fully written.
-If your drive permits backspace record, Bacula will backup over the last record written on the tape, re-read it and verify that it was correctly written.
+If your drive permits backspace record, Bareos will backup over the last record written on the tape, re-read it and verify that it was correctly written.

-When a new tape is mounted Bacula will write the full contents of the partially written block to the new tape ensuring that there is no loss of data.
-When reading a tape, Bacula will discard any block that is not totally written, thus ensuring that there is no duplication of data.
-In addition, since Bacula blocks are sequentially numbered within a Job, it is easy to ensure that no block is missing or duplicated.
+When a new tape is mounted Bareos will write the full contents of the partially written block to the new tape ensuring that there is no loss of data.
+When reading a tape, Bareos will discard any block that is not totally written, thus ensuring that there is no duplication of data.
+In addition, since Bareos blocks are sequentially numbered within a Job, it is easy to ensure that no block is missing or duplicated.

 Serialization
 -------------

-All Block Headers, Record Headers, and Label Records are written using Bacula’s serialization routines.
+All Block Headers, Record Headers, and Label Records are written using Bareos’s serialization routines.
 These routines guarantee that the data is written to the output volume in a machine independent format.

 Block Header
 ------------

-The format of the Block Header (version 1.27 and later) is:
+The format of the Block Header (Bacula version 1.27 and later) is:

        uint32_t CheckSum;                /* Block check sum */
        uint32_t BlockSize;               /* Block byte size including the header */